-A Medicare Supplement Insurance Plan works with Original Medicare.
+A Medicare Supplement Insurance Plan works in conjunction with Original Medicare.
 While Medicare Parts A and B cover a lot of health care costs, they don’t cover all costs.
 A Medicare Supplement Insurance Plan covers the costs that Original Medicare doesn’t, like:

-✔ Coinsurance ✔ Copayments ✔ Deductibles
+✔ Coinsurance ✔ Copays ✔ Deductibles

 Medicare can change these amounts each year, but Medicare Supplement Insurance Plans adjust to always cover them.